microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/3-accessibility/README.md

 > The [little penguin](https://en.wikipedia.org/wiki/Little_penguin), sometimes known as the fairy penguin, is the smallest penguin in the world.

 ✅ Surf the web for a few minutes to find pages that use obscure linking strategies.
 Compare them with other, better-linked sites.
 What do you learn?

+Well-linked sites often use anchor text that accurately describes the destination page.
+This helps users understand what they can expect when they click on the link.
+Descriptive anchor text also benefits search engine optimization (SEO) by providing context and relevance.

 #### Search engine notes